-An equivariant homology theory $\H_*^?$ with values in $R$-modules consists of a $G$-homology theory $\H^G_*$ with values in $R$-modules for each group $G$ together with the following so called \textit{induction structure}: given a group homomorphism $\alpha: H\rightarrow G$ and an $H$-CW-pair $(X,A)$ such that $ker(\alpha)$ acts freely on $X$, there are for all $n\in\Z$ natural isomorphisms
+An equivariant homology theory $\H_*^?$ with values in $R$-modules consists of a $G$-homology theory $\H^G_*$ with values in $R$-modules for each group $G$ together with the following so called \textit{induction structure}: given a group homomorphism $\alpha: H\rightarrow G$ and an $H$-CW-pair $(X,A)$ such that $\Ker(\alpha)$ acts freely on $X$, for all $n\in\Z$ there are natural isomorphisms

 satisfying: \begin{enumerate} \item \textbf{Compatibility with the boundary homomorphisms.}